MontiCore/EmbeddedMontiArc/README.md

 ![pipeline](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/languages/CNNTrainLang/badges/master/build.svg)
 ![coverage](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/languages/CNNTrainLang/badges/master/coverage.svg)

+# !!This project is obsolete !!
+Use ConfLang instead !!

 # CNNTrain

 CNNTrain is a domain specific language for describing training parameters of a feedforward neural network.
 CNNTrain files must have .cnnt extension.
 Training configuration starts with a `configuration` word, followed by the configuration name and a list of parameters.
 The available parameters are batch size, number of epochs, loading previous checkpoint as well as an optimizer with its parameters.
 All these parameters are optional.